“You don’t have to cook fancy or complicated masterpieces – just cook good food from fresh ingredients”

 This Is What You Do:

-Wash and cut pumpkin into two halves.
+Wash and cut pumpkin into two halves if too big.
 Remove the seeds and pith with a knife or scoop out with tablespoon.

 Wrap the halves of pumpkin in foil sheet.
-Place in a preheated oven for 30-40 minutes (depending on how tough the skin is) at 180 degrees C.
+Place in a preheated oven for 90 minutes to 2 hours (depending on how tough the skin is) at 200 degrees C.

 Remove from oven and easily scoop out the very soft and buttery flesh.
-Take 4 cups for this curry and store the remaining in fridge or freezer to use later in soups or desserts.
+Now take 4 cups of precooked pumpkin for this curry and store the remaining in fridge or freezer to use later in soups or desserts.

 To prepare the curry, heat oil in a deep frying pan.
-Add sliced onions, sauté for two minutes or till just change colour (do not brown).
+Next add sliced onions, sauté for two minutes or till just change colour (do not brown).

 Add the pumpkin, mx well.
-Add 1/4 cup more water and cover the pan again for another 5-6 minutes to allow the flavours of curry blend nicely with the pumpkin.
+Next add 1/4 cup more water and cover the pan again for another 5-6 minutes to allow the flavours of curry blend nicely with the pumpkin.

 Turn off heat.
 Squeeze a lemon over the curry.